victorobiahu07/mealplan-restapi/README.md

 In the GO folder, create 3 sub folders  bin, pkg and src.
 Most of the code logic will be in src.

-Used Gorilla MUX for web config and imported it into necessary files
+Installed Gorilla MUX for web configuration and project files

 Set up MongoDB from Terminal using the following command: go get gopkg.in/mgo.v2